Goa

 Palolem Beach Sunset (South Goa) – Watch fishermen bring in their boats as the sky turns golden.
 The beach transforms into a calm and magical place in the evening.

-Foods to Try in Goa
+What to Eat in Goa

 Goan food is a spicy, tangy blend of Portuguese and Indian influences, with seafood, coconut, and bold masalas at its heart.
 From beachside bites to age-old curries, here are dishes you shouldn’t miss: